AI-generated

 • Substantive:

-• An unregistered association may be an employer under Article 212(e) of the Labor Code, which defines an employer as "any person acting in the interest of an employer, directly or indirectly."
-Registration is not a prerequisite for an entity to be considered an employer; when the law does not distinguish, courts should not distinguish.
+• Yes, an unregistered association qualifies as an employer.
+Article 212(e) defines employer as "any person acting in the interest of an employer, directly or indirectly" — registration is not required.
+The SC applied the rule that when the law does not distinguish, courts should not distinguish.
+Requiring registration would deny employees protection and benefits.

-• The award of moral damages and attorney's fees is deleted for lack of basis.
+• No, the award of moral damages and attorney's fees is deleted for lack of legal basis.

 Doctrines

-• Four-fold Test for Employer-Employee Relationship — The existence of an employer-employee relationship is determined by: (1) the selection and engagement of the employee; (2) the payment of wages; (3) the power of dismissal; and (4) the power to control the employee's conduct, with the power of control being the most important.
-The Court applied this test by examining the circulars, memoranda, ID cards, and compromise agreements issued by the association.
+• Four-fold Test of Employer-Employee Relationship — The elements are: (1) manner of selection and engagement; (2) payment of wages; (3) power of dismissal; and (4) power of control (most important element).
+The SC applied this test to find the relationship existed based on IDs, circulars, and compromise agreements.

-• Burden of Proof in Termination Disputes — The employer bears the burden of proving that the dismissal is for just cause and that due process was observed; failure to discharge this burden renders the dismissal illegal.
+• Burden of Proof in Dismissal Cases — The employer bears the burden of proving that dismissal is for just cause and with due process.
+Failure to discharge this burden renders the dismissal illegal.

-• Two-Notice Rule — Valid termination requires: (a) a written notice containing the cause for termination and affording the employee opportunity to be heard; and (b) a written notice of the decision to dismiss stating the reasons therefor.
+• Two-Notice Rule — Procedural due process in dismissal requires: (a) written notice stating the cause for termination; (b) opportunity to be heard and defend oneself; and (c) written notice of decision to dismiss stating reasons.
+Non-observance renders dismissal illegal.

 Key Excerpts